nuclex-shared-cpp/Nuclex.Support.Native/ReadMe.md

 // ...or provide a default value right away via .value_or(): std::uint32_t resolutionY = (
-  settings.Retrieve<std::uint32_t>(u8"Video", u8"ResolutionX").value_or(1080)
+  settings.Retrieve<std::uint32_t>(u8"Video", u8"ResolutionY").value_or(1080)
 );

-// There's a shared base class for all implementations that you pass to
+// There's a shared base class for all implementations, so you can write
-// any methods dealing with settings:
+// methods that work on either of the three settings container types:
 SettingsStore &abstractSettings = settings;

 // Storing properties is just as simple and everything, including